awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-connector.md

    1. Choose **Ignore security certificate** to bypass SSL certificate validation with vCenter\.

-1. Choose **Configure AWS credentials** and type the credentials for the IAM user who is assigned the `AWSAgentlessDiscoveryService` IAM policy that you created in [Step 3: Attach Required IAM User Policies](setting-up.md#setting-up-user-policy), and then choose **Next**\.
+1. Choose **Configure AWS credentials** and type the credentials for the IAM user who is assigned the `AWSAgentlessDiscoveryService` IAM policy that you created in [Step 3: Provide Application Discovery Service Access to Non\-Administrator Users by Attaching Policies](setting-up.md#setting-up-user-policy), and then choose **Next**\.

 1. Choose **Configure where to publish data** and select suitable publishing options\.
 Choose **Next** and you should see the AWS Agentless Discovery Connector console\.